 - You’re a failure if you can’t sell it to everybody.

-Better Culture Leads to Less Turnover
+A Strong Culture Leads to Less Turnover

 If you don’t think that is a big deal, you must not realize how expensive and time-consuming it is to replace a sales rep.